vuestorefront/vue-storefront/docs/guide/cookbook/setup.md

 From this on, the questions would be the same as installation through `installer`.
 You can follow it further at [Install using installer](#_2-using-installer)

-7. Once the questions has been answered then the remaining process is taken to action.
+7. Once the questions have been answered then the remaining process is taken to action.
 You will see a screen as follows when they finished :
 ```bash
 ?
 Please provide path for images endpoint https://demo.vuestorefront.io/img/